Why we began

 As our organisation grew, our operational needs grew too.
 From 2017, we saw a need to employ our very first and only part-time employee to manage the continued growth and ensure we achieve the greatest impact in our community.

-In 2018, we expanded our volunteer support to ensure that we can continue our vital service Auckland wide.
+Over the last few years, we have experienced major growth.
+We have expanded our volunteer team and the number of social profit organisations and services supported, to ensure that we can continue our vital service Auckland wide.
 We’re also incredibly thankful to our voluntary Board of Trustees who so generously give their valuable time, expertise and strategic oversight.

 A little recognition for the work we've done